-- How are transport needs and deficiencies identified?
-Are they catego rized?
-Is freight/goods - Who is eligible to submit project ideas?
+- How are transportation needs and deficiencies identified?
+Are they categorized?
+Is freight/goods movement a category? - Who is eligible to submit project ideas?
 DOT/MPO staff?
 Private-sector freight community?
 General public? - How does a project idea develop into a project that can be evaluated for inclusion in the TIP? - Are freight issues included in your long-range transportation plan?
 In what sections?
-Are individual projects or strategies identified? projects or strategies identified?
+Are individual projects or strategies identified? - projection advanges inelinities?
 How do you determine what projects to include in the TIP?
 Are there criteria?
 What are they?
-Do How do you determine what projects to include in the TIP? evaluation committee?
-What so n it?
-Are - they address freight or economic impacts?
-Is there a TIP evaluation committee? there any freight or industry representatives? - timere any ringins or industry representatives?
-How many freight improvement projects are included in your most recent TIP?
-For MROS: how much of a say does your Policy Board (or equivalent) have over what projects are included in the TIP?
-How often do they move projects on and oft?
-When do your environmental staff or resource agency staff weigh in on potential projects and their - effects? - Have you had freight improvement projects that have stumbled during planning, programming, or - nave you nad tregin: improvement projects that have stumpled during planning, programmin project development?
+Do they address freight or economic impacts?
+Is there a TIP evaluation committee?
+Who's on it?
+Are there any freight or industry representatives?
+How many freight improvement projects are included in your most recent TIP? - For MPOs: how much of a say does your Policy Board (or equivalent) have over what projects are included in the TP?
+How often do they move projects on and off?
+When do your environmental staff or resource agency staff weigh in on potential projects and their - effects? - Have you had freight improvement projects that have stumbled during planning, programming, or - nave poor not negot and negot and other projects that more submine building paramag, programma project development?
 What happened and why?
-What is the attitude of your management toward conducting freight planning, activities and investing in freight transportation improvements?
-What state-specific funding programs do you have access to?
-Are there any freight- or mode- - vinal state-specific funding programs on you have access to zero trace any regime or moder-specific funding sources?
+What is the attitude of your management toward conducting freight planning activities and investing in freight transportation improvements?
+What st - -specific funding programs do you have access to?
+Are there any freight- or mode- - vmars state-specific funding programs do you have access to: whe there any regime or mode-specific funding sources?
 Do you have access to Congestion, Mitigation, and Air Quality (CMAQ) funds?
-How are CMAQ, projects identified and funded?

-Source: NCHRP Report 594
+How are CMAQ projects identified and funded?
+Source: NCHRP Report 594 constituencies.

-constituencies.
 They may deal with different modes.
 They may qualify for different funding sources.
 They may also require attention to unusual details in the development process.
 Therefore, issues such as how needs are defined are important for the planner to consider.
 Similarly, how projects are brought forward to the planning and programming process; Whether freight-specific criteria are used in evaluating candidate projects; Whether policy decision makers have an understanding of and support for projects related to freight; and, What your agency's track record is in dealing with freight are also important.